 - a liquid or syrup

-- gels that you rub onto your skin
+- gels or sprays that you apply to your skin

 - patches that you place on your skin

-You can buy over-the-counter painkillers from a pharmacy, supermarket or other shops, such as a convenience store, without a prescription from your GP.
-Certain types of over-the-counter painkillers, such as paracetamol, are limited to packets of up to 16 if you buy them in a shop without prescription.
+You can buy over-the-counter painkillers from a pharmacy, supermarket or other shops, without a prescription from your GP.
+Certain types of over-the-counter painkillers, such as paracetamol, are limited to packets of up to 16 if you buy them without a prescription.
 This is to help prevent people from accidentally taking too many.
-However, you can buy them from pharmacies in packs of up to 32 tablets.
+However, you can sometimes buy them from pharmacies in packs of up to 32 tablets.

-A paracetamol overdose is particularly dangerous because it causes liver damage, which may not be obvious for up to four days after the medicine has been taken.
-Even if someone who has taken a paracetamol overdose seems fine and doesn't have any symptoms, it's essential that they are taken to hospital urgently.
+A paracetamol overdose is particularly dangerous because it causes liver damage, which may not be obvious for up to six days after the medicine has been taken.
+Even if someone has taken an overdose seems fine and has no symptoms, it's essential that they’re taken to hospital as soon as possible.
 An overdose of paracetamol can cause serious problems and can be life threatening.

 Many cold and flu medicines contain a painkiller, sometimes in combination with other medicines, such as a decongestant.
-So it's very important that you check the amount of painkillers in all the medicines you have taken to prevent accidentally taking too much.
+It's very important that you check the amount of painkillers in all the medicines you’re taking so that you don’t accidentally take too much.
 If you’re unsure of the amount of medicines contained in a product, ask your pharmacist for advice.

-Paracetamol and ibuprofen are suitable for pain relief and reducing a fever in children.
-However, you should only give paracetamol or ibuprofen to babies under the age of three months if advised to by your GP or nurse.
-The doses for children depend on their age and weight and are clearly given on the medicine container.
-There are special formulations of paracetamol and ibuprofen available for children, such as syrups and dissolvable powders, which may be easier for children to take.
+Paracetamol and ibuprofen are suitable for pain relief and reducing a fever in children over three months.
+Don’t give paracetamol or ibuprofen to babies under the age of three months unless your GP or nurse advises you to.
+The doses for children depend on their age and weight and are clearly labelled on the medicine container.
+There are types of paracetamol and ibuprofen available for children, such as syrups and dissolvable powders, which are easier for children to take than tablets.

-Don’t take ibuprofen or aspirin if you have severe heart failure, if you have ever had a stomach or duodenal ulcer.
+Don’t take ibuprofen or aspirin if you have severe heart failure or if you have ever had a stomach or duodenal ulcer.
 This is an ulcer in the first part of the small bowel.
 It’s also important not to take ibuprofen or aspirin if you’ve previously had a reaction to any non-steroidal anti-inflammatory drugs (NSAID).